AlejandroPenaloza/PersonalityGroup/README.md

 and ready to be used and fit on the ML model**

-**The Unsupervised Learning algorithm K-Means is used for this model, in order to find patterns and establish these clusters to the data be categorized.**
+**The Unsupervised Learning algorithm K-Means is used for this model, in order to find patterns and establish these clusters for the data be categorized.**